Gusiluo

 Gusiluo (唃廝囉 (唃厮啰); 997–1065) was a Tibetan king of Tsongkha, in present-day Qinghai and parts of Hexi Corridor.
 Claimed to be a descendant of Buddha, Guosiluo laid a foundation to a large Tibetan confederacy centered in Zongge (present-day Ping'an District).
-The Gusiluo regime built a closed relationship with the Khitans to resist the increasing powerful Western Xia.
+Guosiluo's kingdom built a closed relationship with the Khitans to resist the increasing powerful Western Xia.

-In 1099, the Northern Song launched a campaign into Xining and Haidong (in modern Qinghai province), occupying territory that was controlled by the Tibetan Gusiluo regime since the 10th century.
+In 1099, the Northern Song launched a campaign into Xining and Haidong (in modern Qinghai province), occupying territory that was controlled by Guosiluo since the 10th century.